eringrand/eringrand.github.io/Presentations/rladies-nyc/data-education.md

-How did I get into Data Science?
-(2 min)
+About Me (2 min)
 ========================================================

-- Astronomer by training, data scientist by new training
+- Oringainly studied Astronomy and Physics
+- Studied Data Science at Columbia University (MS 2016)
 - Teaching in grad school, reading education research papers, listening to friends -> fell in love with education data and research

 What is a charter school?
 What is Uncommon Schools?
 (5min)